-The red LED glows and a message may be displayed to advise you whether the message has been sent successfully or not.
+The LED glows red and a message may be displayed to advise you whether the message has been sent successfully or not.

-6 Safeguarding you and your radio
+Safeguarding you and your radio

 This section describes how to prevent unauthorized use of your radio, how to make your communications completely private and how to get help when you need it most.